 My name is Yihui Xie.
 You can know more about me on the homepage and my vitae.
 This blog is about statistics, R, graphics, life, and fun, with a special focus on R. I often update my old posts (even after years) to correct errors and remove outdated information, so please don’t take everything for granted.
 I like contributing to open-source software, especially R (I’m the author of a few R packages listed on my vitae).
 I have an interview on The Setup where you can learn more about me on the software side.

-You can find me on GitHub or Twitter @xieyihui or Google+.
+You can find me on GitHub (where I’m active almost every day) or Twitter @xieyihui (I only read Twitter once a week).
 Subscribe to the RSS feed of blog posts or all comments to stay tuned.
 I used to provide a guestbook page for people to leave me messages, but now I think it makes more sense just to leave comments on this page.
 I don’t like formality, so it is not necessary to call me “Dr Xie” when you email me or introduce me to your friends.
 I’m a software engineer, so please don’t call me professor.

 Below is an incomplete list of packages and projects I have worked on.
 For a full list, please see my vitae.

 - animation: a gallery of animations in statistics and utilities to create animations

 - blogdown: create blogs and websites with R Markdown